-They say I’m not to be so easily pissed off by the douche-bags possessing my thoughts.
-I have to return to the breath.
-Just like that.
-It was such an awesome day at the beach.
+But it was such an awesome day at the beach.
 I have a right to be mad at those jerks on jet-skis, those meteors, those wild, untamed mustangs I deign to ride.

 This morning, the monkeys arrived a little more randy than usual.
 Their all night binge slapped me in the back of my head, punched me in the gut, and shoved bunches of bananas up my ass.
 They left me with taut shoulders, a wincing stomach, and clenched hips and butt-cheeks.
 To add insult to injury, they also dragged their elephant friend along, and he sat on my chest, leaving me nearly breathless.

 I was pitching and rolling on my meditation cushion, as if sitting on a white-water raft about to plunge over Niagara Falls.
 My arse was nominally in contact with my cushion, my ischial tuberosities afraid to fully acquaint themselves with Mr Zafu.

 Samavritti breathing – equal counts inhale and exhale.
 To a count of twelve!
 If I don’t pass out first, it’s bound to get me back on track.